← Haseeb Chaudhry

 Reading

-Books I'm currently engaging with.
+Books and authors I'm currently engaging with.
 The list reflects what I'm thinking about now, not a lifetime inventory.

 Risk, capital, markets